zhentian999/2026Spring_projects/README.md

 JPL Small-Body Database — Near-Earth Asteroids 2025, including physical properties (diameter, albedo), orbital elements (eccentricity, inclination, MOID), PHA designation, and observational arc data for 41,281 known near-Earth objects. https://ssd.jpl.nasa.gov/tools/sbdb_query.html Links to an external site.

 # Get started:
-1.pip install pandas numpy matplotlib seaborn scipy scikit-learn
+1. pip install pandas numpy matplotlib seaborn scipy scikit-learn

 2. Run the script
 The script must be run from inside the Data/ folder — it uses relative paths to load the CSV files, so running it from the repo root will cause a FileNotFoundError.